lifelong-learning-systems/l2metrics/docs/command_line.md

                         Directory for output files.
 Defaults to results.
   -o OUTPUT, --output OUTPUT
                         Specify output filename for plot and results.
 Defaults to None.
+  -u {exp_num,steps}, --unit {exp_num,steps}
+                        Unit for plotting data.
+Defaults to exp_num.
   -e, --show-eval-lines
                         Show lines between evaluation blocks.
 Defaults to true.
-  --no-show-eval-lines  Do not show lines between evaluation blocks -P, --do-plot         Plot performance.
+  --no-show-eval-lines  do not show lines between evaluation blocks.
+  -P, --do-plot         Plot performance.
 Defaults to true.
   --no-plot             Do not plot performance
+  -T {all,raw,eb,lb,ste} [{all,raw,eb,lb,ste} ...], --plot-types {all,raw,eb,lb,ste} [{all,raw,eb,lb,ste} ...]
+                        Specify which plot types to generate.
+Defaults to all.
   -S, --do-save         Save metrics outputs.
 Defaults to true.
   --no-save             Do not save metrics outputs
   -c LOAD_SETTINGS, --load-settings LOAD_SETTINGS